-In this study, we aimed to determine whether 1) EM community diversity and composition would differ in FA and FU sites 15 years post-fire and 2) if similar patterns would be observed in geographically distinct, but environmentally similar forests.
+In this study, we aimed to determine whether 1) EM community diversity and composition would differ in unburned and burned sites 15 years post-fire and 2) if similar patterns would be observed in geographically distinct, but environmentally similar forests.
 We found no difference in species richness or diversity based on fire history, but community composition and taxonomy differed in FA sites compared to paired FU sites.
 Overall, we found similar patterns in both ranges.
 These findings demonstrate that even in geographically distinct forests hosting unique EM communities, EM species diversity and community composition respond similarly to fire.

-Whereas EM communities across both ranges differed between FA and FU sites, EM communities in the SCM and PM showed no similarity in FA sites (Fig. 4B) compared to a higher level of similarity in FU sites (Fig. 4A).
+Whereas EM communities across both ranges differed between burned and unburned sites, EM communities in the Santa Catalina Mts. and Pinaleno Mts. showed no similarity in burned sites (Fig. 4B) compared to a higher level of similarity in unburned sites (Fig. 4A).
 Although care was taken to ensure that both environment and fire conditions across sites were similar, some differences were still evident (Supplementary figure S1 and S2).
-Despite these environmental differences, the contrast between FU and FA sites suggests that disturbance has a stronger effect than environment in shaping EM communities.
+Despite these environmental differences, the contrast between unburned and burned sites suggests that disturbance has a stronger effect than environment in shaping EM communities.
 Alternatively, these community differences could indicate that changes in community composition are governed by non-disturbance processes, such as historical contingency or underlying species pool.
 Our observation that the taxonomic composition of EM communities within the two ranges showed contrasting patterns supports the latter hypothesis.

 When fire intensity is intermediate, EM communities assessed immediately post-fire show an increase in both diversity and species richness compared to pre-fire status (Stendell et al. 1999; Baar et al. 2002).
-The slightly higher species richness and diversity we found in FA compared to FU sites could indicate these sites are continuing recovery to pre-fire conditions.
+The slightly higher species richness and diversity we found in burned compared to FU sites could indicate these sites are continuing recovery to pre-fire conditions.
 The differences in community structure, though, suggest that these communities have yet to return to a pre-fire state.
 A study in which recovery of sites post-fire was assessed found that approximately 15 years was sufficient for EM community recovery to near pre-fire diversity status (Treseder et al. 2004), although other studies have indicated that substantially longer is required for communities to fully stabilize post-fire (Visser 1995).
-As fire severity (i.e. temperature of fire and depth of soil horizons affected), community composition, and environment all can impact recovery of EM it is difficult to discern what is important here (Stendell et al. 1999; Dahlberg et al. 2001; Baar et al. 2002; Glassman et al. 2016).
+As fire severity, community composition, and environment all can impact recovery of EM it is difficult to discern what is important here (Stendell et al. 1999; Dahlberg et al. 2001; Baar et al. 2002; Glassman et al. 2016).

-Visual indicators and fire severity maps indicate that our FA sites probably underwent a low- to intermediate-intensity fire, which would have lower temperatures and low level penetration of soil horizons.
+Visual indicators and fire severity maps indicate that our burned sites probably underwent a low- to intermediate-intensity fire, which would have lower temperatures and low level penetration of soil horizons.
 Low level disturbances can leave the EM spore bank and portions of the hyphal community intact decreasing recovery time (Dahlberg et al. 2001; Baar et al. 2002; Glassman et al.2016).
 Although the spore community was not assessed here, dormant spore communities serve as the initial inoculum post-fire (Dahlberg et al. 2001; Baar et al. 2002; Glassman et al.2016).
 Common genera associated with the spore bank are Rhizopogon, Wilcoxina, and Tomentella among others (Baar et al. 2002).
-Although Rhizopogon and Tomentella were present in FA sites, these genera were also in FU sites and overall relative abundance was very low possibly supporting the recovery of FA sites to pre-fire conditions.
+Although Rhizopogon and Tomentella were present in burned sites, these genera were also in unburned sites and overall relative abundance was very low possibly supporting the recovery of burned sites to pre-fire conditions.